ethersphere/swap-swear-and-swindle/README.md

 If after X blocks the service ENS does not "mirror" its client ENS, the client can submit a new case for the swear contract.

-As evidence the client submits to court the signed promise it got from the service and the ENSNameHashes for both client and service.
+As evidence,the client submits to court the signed promise it got from the service and the ENSNameHashes for both client and service.

-If the case is valid, a refund + compensation will sent to the client from the contract.
+If the case is valid, a refund + compensation will be sent to the client from the contract.

 ### witnesses
  - PromiseValidator - testify that a signed promise which was submitted to it is a valid one.